yursds/First-Setup-Apps/README.md

 - `gpg` for cryptographic security

 ## Usage
-The following commands should be run from the main directory, which is named `first_setup`.
+The following commands should be run from the main directory, which is named `First_Setup_Apps`.

 1. **Follow the Prompts**:
 	Choose whether to install all applications or select specific ones through the graphical interface.